Section 4.1: The Statement on Faculty Appeal Procedures,

 (1) In order to maintain the integrity of its teaching and research and to preserve academic freedom, Stanford University demands high standards of professional conduct from its faculty.
 In the case of a serious violation of these standards, a faculty member may face disciplinary charges under the following procedures.

-(2) These disciplinary procedures are invoked when the Provost formally charges a faculty member with professional misconduct that is serious enough to warrant a sanction ranging from censure to dismissal from the University.
+(2) These disciplinary procedures are invoked when the Provost decides to formally charge a faculty member with professional misconduct that is serious enough to warrant a sanction ranging from censure (a public statement) to dismissal from the University.
 This procedure applies to members of the Professoriate, as defined in Section 1.2.5 of the Faculty Handbook.
 The Statement on Academic Freedom applies.

 (3) The Provost may charge a faculty member with professional misconduct only for actions taken in association with the faculty member’s academic duties and responsibilities.
 Such misconduct includes but is not limited to the following: dishonest or unethical behavior in the faculty member’s own teaching or research; preventing or obstructing teaching or research or any other lawful function of the University; sexual harassment; and the neglect of University-related duties and responsibilities.